ep5 - How we work

 Visualize, for a moment, an analagous scene.
 Avid fans of Star Trek have, with the studio’s consent, made amateur movies of Star Trek stories in which they put on authentic costumes and play the various roles themselves.
 Good fun for them, but for such audiences as these productions draw, often painful.
 For all of their sincere enthusiasm, these simply are not real actors.
 And...it shows.

 The magic of a real actor is that she makes the role believable.
 Done well, it looks effortless.
 Trust us, it is nothing of the sort.
-It takes consummate skill, talent, and effort to make it look effortless.
+It takes consummate skill, talent, and a great deal of effort to make it look effortless.
 Equally, not every technical expert can be or is a good teacher.
 Many of you have experienced the futility and frustration arising from trying to follow a YouTube tutorial presented by someone with an impenetrable accent, distracting mannerisms, or a halting and annoying style of delivery.

 Experts?
 Almost certainly.